 Pupils in this category have been identified with some additional needs that inhibit their learning.
 There is no diagnosis, either from an external agency or from the Learning Development team.
-The pupil will usually be managed within the classroom as opposed to having learning support lessons.
-However, they may be included in booster groups or other short term interventions.
-Pupil Profiles are reviewed annually.
+The pupil may be included in booster groups or other short term interventions.
+Pupil Profiles are reviewed annually in the Summer Term.